 What is the Mendix Web Modeler?

-The Mendix Web Modeler is an easy-to-use, cloud-based, low code app modeling tool.
-The Web Modeler is fully focused on WYSIWYG (What you see is what you get) app development.
+The Mendix Web Modeler is an easy-to-use, cloud-based, low-code app modeling tool.
+The Web Modeler is fully focused on WYSIWYG (what you see is what you get) app development.
 No installation required, always available in your favorite browser.

-You now can visually build app pages and see the result directly in the Web Modeler.
+You can now visually build app pages and see the result directly in the Web Modeler.
 It’s very easy and intuitive.